xunilrj/sandbox/sources/cpp/lru/readme.md

     REQUIRE(cache.get(1) == 1);
 }
 ```
-This will be the last case that I will show the output of running the unit tests, just because now our test suite is failling.
+This will be the last case that I will show the output of running the unit tests, just because now our test suite is failing.
 ```
 >test.ps1
 Test project D:/github/sandbox/sources/cpp/lru/.build